Do Unions Shape Political Ideologies at Work?: Results

 Next, we assess changes in the party composition of campaign contributions.
-If unions are able to change individuals' political views or mobilize different subgroups at the workplace, campaign contributions will shift to different candidates.
-The right-hand side of Figure \ref{fig:event_study} plots the effect of unionization on the difference between the amounts spent to Democratic versus Republican candidates.
-First focusing on all employees, we again see no differential trends in contribution composition before the election.
+If unions are able to change individuals' political views, campaign contributions will shift to different candidates.
+The right-hand panels of Figure \ref{fig:event_study} plot estimates for the effect of unionization on the difference in (IHS-transformed) amounts spent to Democratic versus Republican candidates.
+Starting with all employees, we again see no differential trends in contribution composition before the election.
 After the election, however, there is a significant increase in contributions donated to Democratic relative to Republican candidates.
-The effect on partisan support appears to be strongest in the long term, i.e., six years after the election.
-The DiD coefficient indicates that, over all post-election periods, unionization increases the difference in contributions to Democrats versus Republicans by 24 percentage points (significant at the 1\% level).
-Differentiating again between workers and management in the lower two panels reveals that the effect is driven similarly by both groups.
-Not only workers, but also managers significantly shift contributions from Republican to Democrat candidates in response to successful unionization.
-Quantitatively, the DiD estimates show that winning the union election increases donations to Democrats relative to Republicans by 12 percentage points for workers and by 20 percentage points by managers (both significant at the 1\% level).
-These patterns are not consistent with an increase in tensions between unionized workers and their management but rather point toward an alignment of ideological positions.
+The partisan shift appears to be strongest in the long term, i.e., six years after the union election.
+The DiD estimate indicates that, over all post-election periods, unionization increases the Democratic-Republican contribution gap by 24 percentage points (significant at the 1\% level).
+Differentiating again between workers and workers in the lower two panels reveals that the effect occurs among both groups.
+Not only workers but also managers significantly shift contributions from Republican to Democrat candidates in response to successful unionization.
+Quantitatively, the DiD estimates show that winning the union election increases donations to Democrats relative to Republicans by 12 percentage points for workers and by 20 percentage points for managers (both significant at the 1\% level).\footnote{Appendix Table \ref{tab:did_main_results} also reports results separately for amounts contributed to Democratic and Republican candidates.
+For both workers and managers, the coefficients for contributions to Democrats are positive and those for Republicans are negative.
+However, among workers only the increase in contributions to Democrats is statistically significant, while among managers only the decrease in contributions to Republicans is significant.
+That said, our main results show that these party differences are not large enough to generate significant effects on total contribution amounts.} The relatively stronger response among managers may seem surprising, as they are not the beneficiaries of unionization and are typically not targeted by unions' political activities.
+One possible explanation is that managers begin from more conservative ideological positions -- see, again, the average donation patterns in Table \ref{tab:sumstat_donorrecipient} -- which increases the scope for changes after unionization.
+Workers, by contrast, already show strong Democratic support prior to unionization, leaving less room for change.
+Overall, our results point a political realignment within the workplace, where unionization narrows ideological gaps between managers and their unionizing workers.